Periodontal Treatment

 Treating Gum Disease In Newport News

-While your smile is an outward expression of your inner value, the health of your smile is also related to your overall health.
+While your smile is an outward expression of your inner value, the health of your smile is also deeply connected to your overall health.

-Periodontal disease, commonly called gum disease, can result in adult tooth loss, inflamed, receding or bleeding gums and bad breath.
-It is also linked to serious medical conditions, including high blood pressure, stroke, rheumatoid arthritis, heart attack, lung and kidney disease, diabetes, multiple cancers, infertility and complications in pregnancy, and Alzheimer’s disease.
+Periodontal disease, commonly called gum disease, can result in adult tooth loss, inflamed, receding, or bleeding gums, and persistent bad breath.
+It is also associated with serious systemic conditions, including high blood pressure, stroke, rheumatoid arthritis, heart disease, lung and kidney disease, diabetes, certain cancers, infertility, complications in pregnancy, and cognitive decline.

 Bleeding Gums & Periodontal Disease

-• DNA bacterial testing to determine the exact type and concentration of periodontal bacteria to specifically target your periodontal infection.
+• DNA bacterial testing to identify the specific types of periodontal bacteria present.

-• Blood testing evaluations, in conjunction with her patient’s physicians, for total body wellness.
+• Blood testing evaluations, in collaboration with your physician, to support total body wellness.

-• Dental laser therapy to detoxify, disinfect, decontaminate, and destroy diseased tissue.
+• Dental laser therapy to detoxify, disinfect, and remove diseased tissue.

 Patient who received periodontal treatment near Hampton Roads.